Chateau Senejac, AOC Haut-Medoc, Bordeaux, Gironde, France, 2011

-Consumer tasting note: in a modern style, with a nose of ripe black fruits floating on creamy coconut-broom – a note which diminishes shortly, following into dried red berries and cedar, a little smoky, with edges of leaf humus, tobacco and liquorice; full-bodied, with smooth tannins, and a palate of black berries, particularly black cherry, cedar, sweet tobacco and black liquorice.
+Consumer tasting note: in a modern style, with a nose of ripe black fruits floating on creamy gorse flower (delicate coconut-like) – a note which diminishes shortly, following into dried red berries and cedar, a little smoky, with edges of leaf humus, tobacco and liquorice; full-bodied, with smooth tannins, and a palate of black berries, particularly black cherry, cedar, sweet tobacco and black liquorice.
 A medium-long length.
 Decant for 30-60 minutes.

 WSET style tasting note

 Appearance: clear and bright, deep intensity ruby, showing tears, no sediment.

 Nose: clean, medium (+) intensity, developing, with aromas as they come, of ripe black fruits – black cherry, black berry, blackcurrant, vanilla, creamy gorse flower (delicate coconut-like), cedar, touch of smoke, dried red berries – cranberry and cherry, edged with warm leaf humus and sweet tobacco, fruity beeswax, black liquorice.